xxuejie/xxuejie.github.io/content/2022_08_17_is_upstream_ready_for_riscv.md

 Like pretty much everything you have read, the above steps have been simplified from certain details.
 Here're some gotchas one needs to be attention.

+If you are mainly interested in RISC-V running in the Linux environment, and not so interested in CKB, feel free to jump ahead to [linker relaxation](#linker-relaxation) section.

 ## CKB flavored libc

 If you try to run the above binaries directly under CKB's environment, errors will be triggered: